 I own both, so I can say that they are both equal in value, price, and functionality.

 Here are a couple extra things that can help if you are a beginner sewer.

 Easy Beginner Sewing Projects

 I have done quite a few tutorials on my YouTube Channel as well as here on the blog that are great beginner sewing projects.

-Under the "handmade" or "sewing" tab you'll find more projects that I've done.
+Check the "sewing" to find more projects that I've done.

 Most of the items I have mentioned above you will need to begin sewing your own clothing.

 But let me share a quick list that may vary slightly if you are intending on sewing mostly clothes.